raesene/kube_security_lab/Scenario Setups/insecureport.md

 docker exec -it client /bin/ash
 ```

-At this point you should be able to reach the kubelet port on the vulnerable cluster.
+At this point you should be able to reach the Insecure API port on the vulnerable cluster.
 Check with

 ```
 nmap -sT -v -n -p8080 [CLUSTERIP]